Vidya — Vancouver harp guitarist, sitar and vina amalgamator. Plays on the new hybrid instrument, never seen before.

 Naturally purity, peace and devotion will manifest with this kind of understanding.

 What we hear after the renaissance area in modern classical music, even so much appreciated some of the formless compositions of John Cage, could be read as merely descriptions of mental feelings of a mortal man, his tragedies and happiness.
 However stepping higher with the attempt to access music as coming from that original plane of non-competitive existence or even embedding it with some doses of devotion and appreciation, will generate mellows favorable for deeper contemplation of human life, values and its origin.
 Sounds filled with pathos, invoking filling of sadness, pity, fear, anxiety or confusion are not a friends of a heart, which is the 'barometer' of beauty.
-Simultaneously intellectualism will be judged by intellect.
+Similarly intellectualism will be judged by the intellect.

 In my humble opinion music must be sprinkled with sweetness of harmony, grace, innocence, beauty, charm and good will.
 It should touch with its fragrance the subtle layers of the heart.
-Not the mind, bones, muscles, bowels or nerve system, but the heart
+Not the mind, bones, muscles, bowels or nerve system, but the heart.

 Please send me your thoughts on this if you feel inspired.Sincerely,